srl-ethz/mobilerack-interface/SoftTrunk/README.md

 # Documentation with Doxygen
 Uses Doxygen to generate documentation from inline comments in code.
-Install [Doxygen](http://www.doxygen.nl), and run `doxygen` to generate HTML(can be seen with browser at html/index.html) & LATEX output.
+Install [Doxygen](http://www.doxygen.nl), and run `doxygen` in this directory to generate HTML(can be seen with browser at html/index.html) & LATEX output.
-The HTML output is included in git, but please be aware that it may be out of date.
+The HTML output is included in git for convenience, but please be aware that it may be out of date.

 # Installing necessary libraries